5004-SEA-Fa24-Geeng/hello-world-StarfishJ/Report.md

     * Use the `static` variable for the property that is common to all objects.
 Which means a method or variable belongs to the class itself rather than to instances of the class.[^1]
     * The `final` keyword when used on a class prevents the class from being subclassed.
 This means that the class cannot be extended by another class.
 This is useful when you want to prevent a class from being modified or extended.[^2]
     * The `Override` keyword when a subclass implements a method which is already defined in the superclass or Base Class.
-It allows the subclass to modify the inherited methods.
+It allows the subclass to modify the inherited methods.[^3]

 3. What does `main` do in Java?